DHRUVBSTHAKUR/resurrector-v2/README.md

 - [x] Self-Healing Loop: Logic error rejection and retry
 - [x] Secure Sandbox: Docker containerization
 - [x] SOTA Speed: Migration to Gemini 2.0 Flash
-- [ ] Voice Mode: Call the on-call engineer when a fix is merged (Twilio integration ready)
+- [x] Voice Mode: Call the on-call engineer when a fix is merged (Twilio integration ready)
-- [ ] GitHub Integration: Auto-open PRs on repository issues
+- [x] GitHub Integration: Auto-open PRs on repository issues

+## 📜 License

+This project is open-source and available under the [MIT License](LICENSE).